Avinash905/tictactoe/README.md

 # tictactoe 🎮

 <h3>Description :</h3>
 Experience the classic Tic-Tac-Toe game like never before on our website, powered by TypeScript.
-Enjoy sleek design, error-free gameplay, and challenge friends or our advanced AI.
+Enjoy sleek design, error-free gameplay, and challenge friends.
 Play the timeless game seamlessly fused with cutting-edge web development.

 <br/>